DmitryFullStackDev/graphqlGit/README.md

 # React github search

-A modern web application built with **React** allowing users to interact with github directly in the browser.
+A modern web application built with **React** allowing users to interact with gitHub directly in the browser.

 ---

 ## 🚀 Features

-- 🌐 Github search, issues and repos
+- 🌐 GitHub search, issues and repos
 - 🎨 Mui for styling
 - 📱 Responsive and mobile-friendly design